Assault Defense Attorney for UPenn Students

 Contact an Experienced Assault Defense Lawyer for UPenn Students You Can Trust

-If you were arrested for assault as a student of the University of Pennsylvania, you should contact an experienced Philadelphia criminal defense lawyer today.
-UPenn assault defense lawyer Lloyd Long possesses a broad range of experience litigating intricate criminal cases from a defendant and prosecution perspective, and he would be honored to use this experience to represent you.
+If you were arrested for assault as a student of the University of Pennsylvania, you should contact an experienced Philadelphia criminal defense lawyer today. assault defense and resisting arrest lawyer for UPenn students Lloyd Long possesses a broad range of experience litigating intricate criminal cases from a defendant and prosecution perspective, and he would be honored to use this experience to represent you.
 To schedule a free case evaluation to discuss your case, contact the Law Offices of Lloyd Long at (215) 302-0171.